zloeber/taskfiles/README.md

 You can install [mise](https://mise.jdx.dev) and other requirements via `./.configure.sh`.

-Additional Python specific tools get dropped in a local binary path called `.local`.
+## Additional Software

+Mise handles a good deal of software you might use in a taskfile.
+Check if whatever binary you are looking for with `mise install <binary>`.
+If it is not installed then you can use rust, go, or python packages with mise as well.
+One example of this is in this project's `.mise.toml` file for [eget](https://github.com/zyedidia/eget) (which is a last ditch method to automatically install binary releases from github).
+You can use eget to install binaries into your user local bin path like so `eget canop/broot --to ~/.local/bin`

 ## Variables

 You can overwrite most variables by including a `Taskfile.vars.yml` file with the variables you wish to overwrite.
+Or you can include the variable name assignment prior to calling task in most cases.

-## Notes
+# Notes

 ### Docker Image